-Combo treatment might beat epidural to ease labor, study saysMarch 5th, 2013 in Medical research /
+Combo treatment might beat epidural to ease labor, study saysMarch 5, 2013 in Medicine & Health / Medical research

 (HealthDay)—In the first stage of labor, a combined spinal-epidural technique provides faster and better pain relief compared to traditional epidural pain relief, a new study suggests.